 Wild shrub rich in sweetened tannins

-The gambier (Uncaria gambir) is a wild shrub which grows mainly in China, India, Malaysia and Indonesia.
+The gambier (Uncaria gambir) is a wild shrub which grows mainly in China, India, Malaysia, and Indonesia.
 In some areas of Asia, between the North and South 10th parallels, it is also cultivated with the pepper plantations.
 To prepare the extract, gambier’s leaves and twigs are boiled in water.
-The solution is then evaporated until a syrup is obtained and then cooled under agitation to promote crystallisation.
+The solution is then evaporated until a syrup is obtained and then cooled under agitation to promote crystallization.
 The resulting solid is cut into 25mm cubes.

 In order to overcome the dissolution problem and to make them suitable for tanning and re-tanning leather, the gambier cubes are dissolved with tannin dispersants.
-Gambier extracts commercialised by Silvateam are presented in the following categories:
+Gambier extracts commercialized by Silvateam are presented in the following categories:

 - Gambier CM (crushed cubes) in the form of brown powder